 A Beginner's Guide: How to Choose Your First Aromatherapy Candle

 Stepping into the world of aromatherapy candles can feel a little overwhelming.
 With countless scents, wax types, and brands to choose from, where does a beginner even start?
 Don't worry—we've got you covered.
-This simple guide will walk you through the key factors to consider, ensuring your first candle is a perfect match for your needs and preferences.
+This simple guide will walk you through the key factors to consider how to Choose Your First Aromatherapy Candle, ensuring your first candle is a perfect match for your needs and preferences.

 1. Start With "Why": Identify Your Goal